 This device may consist of a metal section containing two grooves in which the plate can move freely in a horizontal plane.
 This section shall be fixed rigidly to the moveable clamp, the plate being positioned horizontally and its longitudinal axis aligned with the vertical passing through the two clamps.

 A convenient way to make the plate move horizontally at the same speed as the moveable clamp is to connect it to a fixture by means of an inextensible wire passing round a pulley attached to the device.
 The device is designed to produce a theoretical peel angle of 90°.
-In practice, the angle of peel varies slightly around this figure due to irregularities in the structure of the adhesive mass.
+In practice, the angle of peel varies slightly around this figure due to irregularities in the structure of the adhesive.
 The extent of the variation will also depend on the degree of damping of the tensile testing machine.

-3.4 Roller for the application of light pressure: This roller will be about 32 mm in diameter and 75 mm long, with a total mass of (25 ± 0.5) g.
+4.4 Roller for the application of light pressure: This roller will be about 32 mm in diameter and 75 mm long, with a total mass of (25 ± 0.5) g.